Altinity/altinity-datasets/README.md

     manifest.yaml
 ```

-To create your own dataset copy the examples in built-ins.
-The format is
+To create your own dataset you can dump existing tables using `ad-cli dataset
-is simple.
-Here are notes to get you started.
+dump` or copy the examples in built-ins.
+The format is is simple.

 * The manifest.yaml file describes the dataset.
 If you put in extra fields
   they will be ignored.